 Using Social Security Income To Qualify For Home Loans

-This BLOG On Using Social Security Income To Qualify For Home Loans Was UPDATED On June 21, 2017
+This BLOG On Using Social Security Income To Qualify For Home Loans Was UPDATED And PUBLISHED On December 17th, 2019

 Social Security Income can be used for mortgage qualification.

-- If someone is on social security income, many mortgage lenders will allow the mortgage loan borrower to gross up the monthly social security income by 15%.
+- If someone is on social security income, lenders will allow borrower to gross up the monthly social security income by 15% on FHA loans

-- For example, if a mortgage borrower on social security income is receiving a monthly income of $1,000 from Social Security, we can modify the $1,000 gross monthly income by an additional $150 per month or 15% to reflect the borrower is making $1,150.
+- For example, if borrower on social security income is receiving a monthly income of $1,000 from Social Security, we can modify the $1,000 gross monthly income by an additional $150 per month or 15% to reflect the borrower is making $1,150 on FHA Loans

-- This 15% grossing up method is an extreme help in qualifying borrowers on social security.
+This 15% grossing up method is an extreme help in qualifying borrowers on social security income.

 A large percentage of Americans decide to downsize to a smaller home when they retire or when their children leave the home and are on their own.

-- Even though the mortgage loan borrower might have a substantial down payment and a lot of assets, they might run into problems in obtaining a mortgage loan if they retire and qualify with only their social security income.
+- Even though borrower might have a substantial down payment and a lot of assets, they might run into problems in obtaining a mortgage loan if they retire and qualify with only their social security income

 Government Loans Versus Conventional Loans